 Everyone is welcome to attend our abundant and varied programs and classes.
-We offer a full array of learning from Introduction to Judaism to Conversational Yiddish.
+We offer a full array of learning including an Introduction to Judaism course.
 We also welcome the opportunity to help provide your children with a Jewish education, from preschool at our Child Development Center through Religious School (K-12.)

 We host Sunday coffee discussions with interfaith families and those who are their social supports.
 Everyone is welcome to attend, to hear from Rabbi Spitz and other presenters, share their experiences and learn from others.
 Check the calendar for upcoming coffee hours.
 To see if this is your “cup of coffee”, view this post from our January 2017 event.

 Keruv (to come closer), spearheaded by the Federation of Jewish Men’s Clubs (a constituent arm of the Conservative Movement), was formed to meet the needs of interfaith couples and families.
 Click to here to find out more about interfaith inclusion.

 Let Us Get to Know You!